Meet Stuart Ian Currie: Professional Artist and Art Educator

 Art was always a part of me.
 One of my earliest memories is of being praised at six years old for a drawing of my parents.
 Unlike the typical stick figures of my classmates, my parents had form, proportion, and detail.
 It felt good to stand out.
 My interest in art deepened during my teenage years, as I explored fantasy themes, sketching wild creatures and surreal landscapes.
 I later dabbled in anatomy and painting, eager to refine my skills.

-In high school, I chose art as an elective, expecting to immerse myself in practical work.
+I chose art as an elective in high school, expecting to immerse myself in practical work.
 Instead, my teacher focused almost exclusively on art history.
 For someone with dyslexia, this was frustrating.
 Reading and comprehension were a struggle; I remember being dragged to elocution lessons as a child and enduring spelling tests where my scores dipped into the negatives.
 My time in the library, surrounded by books, felt like a cruel irony.
 I barely scraped through art class, but my love for creating never waned.

 • Adulthood